-By setting up collective labour agreement settings in Nmbrs, you automatically link a group of settings to a specific company and manage these different settings in one place.
+By setting up labour agreement settings in Nmbrs, you automatically link a group of settings to a specific company and manage these different settings in one place.

-These settings are set based on what applies to the collective labour agreement intended for the company and it is necessary to complete this before a payroll run for a particular company needs to be executed.
+These settings are set based on what applies to the labour agreement intended for the company and it is necessary to complete this before a payroll run for a particular company needs to be executed.

 - Wage model